Media and Communication Studies Requirements

 Drawing upon social scientific and humanistic traditions, students in Media & Communication Studies explore the breadth of the field—from oral and written language, to television, film and digital media.
 Students may opt to concentrate in one or more of the following areas: (1) journalism, (2) digital media studies, (3) communication and culture, and/or (4) screen studies.
 The major provides students with experience in media-making, qualitative and quantitative research methods, as well as critical thinking, speaking and writing competencies, which together are vital to professional success and to full membership in our participatory democracy.
 Students in this major are prepared for graduate study or employment in journalism, law, media industries, public policy and politics, public relations and advertising, as well as corporate communications and human resources.

 Majors are encouraged to study abroad and to complete an internship as part of their department and college requirements.
 Only one internship may count toward the MCS major.
 The College’s proximity to Philadelphia, the nation’s fourth largest media market, offers our students a range of internship opportunities in print, broadcast, cable, film, advertising, public relations and digital media.

 Majors are expected to participate actively in and to assume leadership roles with campus organizations associated with the field of communication.
 These include The Grizzly, the campus newspaper both print and online; WVOU, the campus online radio station; and BearVision, the campus YouTube network.

 Requirements for Majors

-A major in Media and Communication Studies consists of 40 semester hours of credit, including: MCS-201, 205, and 292W; one course selected from MCS-207–290; two courses selected from MCS-300–375; one capstone senior seminar selected from MCS-460W, 462W, 463W, or 464W, or completion of an Honors project in 492W; and at least three additional MCS elective courses.
-Any two Film Studies (FS) courses may count toward the MCS major.
+A major in Media and Communication Studies consists of 40 semester hours of credit, including: MCS-201, 205, and 292W; one course selected from MCS-206–290; two courses selected from MCS-300–375; one capstone senior seminar selected from MCS-460W, 462W, 463W, or 464W, or completion of an Honors project in 492W; and at least three additional MCS elective courses.
+Any two courses from Film Studies (FS) and/or THEA-260, 261; TD-231, 232, or 233 may count towards the MCS elective requirement.
 Students who wish to focus on screen studies may request permission from the Chair to count additional FS classes toward the major.